TencentAILabHealthcare/EMBI/README.md

 This project is developed and maintained by @yixinguo and @owenbhe, supervised by @jianhuayao.

 ## Code structure
+Note the data, result and OtherFolder folders are not shown in git.woa.com since these files are too large.

-* `./Benchmark/` includes the result of benchmark
+* `./OtherFolder/Benchmark/` includes the result of benchmark
     * `./CD8_benchamrk_pred` netMHCpan prediction result, processing steps can be found in `./benchmark.ipynb`.
     * `./Figures` contains benchmark result.
     * `./IEDB_ligand_benchmark_result` contains benchmark reuslt using IEDB test data.

-* `./Data` includes some independent data from database, recent paper ...
+* `./OtherFolder/Data` includes some independent data from database, recent paper ...
     * `./ARTEMIS` MASS-spec data from Finton, Kathryn AK, et al. "ARTEMIS: A Novel Mass-Spec Platform for HLA-Restricted Self and Disease-Associated Peptide Discovery."
 Frontiers in Immunology 12 (2021): 658372.
     * `./COVID-19` covid-19 eptioep data from IEDB
     * `./data` netmhcpan training data